SALT: What To Know About Rates, Loans, & Features

 Rewards For Borrowers

-One of the most unique perks of using SALT Lending to borrow against your crypto is that borrowers have the opportunity to earn rewards on their loans.
-When users make payments, SALT Lending rewards users with ETH, BTC, or USDC to use however they see fit.
+One of the most unique perks of using SALT to borrow against your crypto is that borrowers have the opportunity to earn rewards on their loans.
+When users make payments, SALT rewards users with ETH, BTC, or USDC to use however they see fit.
 Borrowers can also use these rewards for making interest payments, topping off collateral, and more.

-SALT Lending Cons
+SALT Cons

-In some cases, there may be a few downsides to using the SALT Lending platform.
+In some cases, there may be a few downsides to using the SALT platform.
 The possible cons of using this platform include:

 Crypto Used As Collateral Is Tied Up Temporarily

-The SALT Lending platform requires borrowers to put up collateral in return for their loans.
+The SALT platform requires borrowers to put up collateral in return for their loans.
 This can make it easier to borrow cash from SALT, but your crypto assets will also be tied up while your loan is being paid off.
 What that means is that you won’t have access to your crypto if you need it during that time — which can cause a number of problems, including the possibility of losses due to a volatile market.

 Requires Borrowers To Provide Personal Information

-The SALT Lending platform is centralized, which means that borrowers or users are required to provide certain types of identifying information to meet the Know Your Customer requirements that centralized platforms are held to.
+The SALT platform is centralized, which means that borrowers or users are required to provide certain types of identifying information to meet the Know Your Customer requirements that centralized platforms are held to.
 This verification process can take a while and can be relatively invasive, as it may require you to provide a copy of your ID, your Social Security number, and other personal information.
 It also means that crypto users who opt to borrow with this platform can’t be anonymous, which can be a big downside for some borrowers.

-Who SALT Lending Is Best For
+Who SALT Is Best For

-Many people take out crypto loans for margin trading, but SALT Lending loans are available for a variety of purposes.
+Many people take out crypto loans for margin trading, but SALT loans are available for a variety of purposes.
 If you’re a passive investor who needs cash but don’t want to sell your Bitcoin or Ethereum holdings, a SALT loan lets you do so with little to no barriers.
-Here are the type of people who SALT Lending would be best for:
+Here are the type of people who SALT would be best for:

 • Investors With Large Unrealized Gains: If you’ve held coins like BTC or ETH for a long time and your investment value increased significantly, you can unlock that value through a SALT loan.
 Instead of selling your tokens and facing crypto taxes on those gains, you can use BTC or ETH as collateral and take out a cash loan against them instead, allowing you to access liquidity.

-• Crypto Investors Looking To Purchase A Home: If you are unable to access a traditional home mortgage, you can use a loan from SALT lending in the fashion of a crypto mortgage.
+• Crypto Investors Looking To Purchase A Home: If you are unable to access a traditional home mortgage, you can use a loan from SALT in the fashion of a crypto mortgage.
 Borrowing cash against your crypto to acquire a home or rental property allows you to diversify your portfolio without needing to sell your crypto.

 Alternatives To Consider